Auto-Installer/Auto-Installer/README.md

 note: Mac support is expected to come at some point

 ## What's needed for Mac Support
-The way programs are installed and even ran on a mac is very different from a PC (where the programs are stored and even how there ran).
+The way programs are installed and even run on a mac is very different from a PC (where the programs are stored and even how there ran).
 I need to have the functions in the Data class that install things for PC to be changed so that they can Install things on Macs.
 Since I don't know much about Macs what else needs to be changed in regards to the software I'm unaware.

 Note: The programs are stored in Dropbox, I'll have to upload the Mac versions of the programs since I only have the windows one right now.